Two populations of LIGO-Virgo black holes: Astrophysical vs. primordial BH binaries

 Interestingly, the combined fit gives similar results as the fit using events divided into groups of light and heavy BHs by hand.
 The best-fit regions for the parameters $\langle m\rangle$ and $\sigma_m$ describing the shape of the PBH mass function overlap in Fig.~\ref{fig:Pfit}.
 At the same time, the PBH abundance is predicted to be slightly larger for the case where the events are separated by hand.
 This is because, unlike for the fit with separated events for which the ABH merger rate of BHs heavier than $15 \Msun$ is suppressed by construction, the ABH merger rate of heavier BH can be larger in the combined fit.

 The likelihood ratios of the fits are summarized in Table~\ref{table:likelihoods}.
 We see that the combined fit gives a significant improvement compared to the fit including only ABHs.
 Moreover, the scenario where the present ABH merger rate is negligible, $R_0\approx0$ is strongly disfavoured.
 This is indicated by the small likelihood ratio $\ln[\max \ell_{\rm P}/\max \ell_{\rm CC}] \approx -13.6$, corresponding to about $4\sigma$ for a five parameter fit obeying Gaussian statistics.
 For the fit where the events are separated at $15\Msun$ as shown in the right panel of Fig.~\ref{fig:bestfitMF} the best-fit likelihood is still quite far from the one obtained in the combined fit.
 However, we stress that the separation of events is illustrative, and one should not directly compare the likelihood of the analysis with separated events to the one without such separation.
 Finally, the fit combining both astrophysical and primordial BH populations is slightly better than the astrophysical fit alone.
+Our finding that PBH only scenarios are disfavoured is in line with the earlier analysis of Ref.~\cite{Hall:2020daa} based on the LIGO-Virgo O1 and O2 observing runs.

 Treating $m_{\rm max}$ as a free parameter, improves the log-likelihood of the fit including only ABHs so that $\ln(\max \ell_j/\max \ell_{\rm C, LN}) = -4.8$.
 The best-fit mass cut-off is $m_{\rm max} = 63\Msun$.
 However, this improvement is insignificant when penalizing for the increased number of parameters.
 This log-likelihood difference corresponds to the combined scenario being preferred by about $1.7\sigma$ for a five parameter fit obeying Gaussian statistics, which is in agreement with the LIGO-Virgo analysis that found a $1.4\sigma$ evidence for a peak in the mass distribution~\cite{Abbott:2020gyp}.